oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 as appropriate for the type returned by the function (or function import).
-The last path segment determines the system query options and HTTP verbs that can be used with this this URL, e.g. if the last path segment is a multi-valued navigation property, a [POST]{.Datatype}
-request may be used to create a new entity in the identified collection.
+The last path segment determines the system query options and HTTP verbs that can be used with this this URL, e.g. if the last path segment is a multi-valued navigation property, a `POST` request may be used to create a new entity in the identified collection.

-Example 90: add a new item to the list of items of the shopping cart returned by the composable [MyShoppingCart]{.Datatype} function import
+Example 90: add a new item to the list of items of the shopping cart returned by the composable `MyShoppingCart` function import

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;